7+ Mistakes to Avoid while Blogging for an E-Commerce

 Does this mean that I shouldn’t rank for my products?

 It’s not like you don’t have to focus at all.
 But all of your articles shouldn’t be solely posted for the purpose of ranking.
 Instead, something useful should be shared.

 For example, The Bengal store here has many blogs which do not rank, nor are written for that purpose.
 They link their blog posts to their product description and also share the blogs on social media, which would first engage interested readers and then it would also convince them to buy it.
 This effort needs to be made, also because you are there to help your site by engaging the customers.

 8. Not Considering Social Media Traffic as “Buyers”

 Mostly it is thought that social media visitors won’t be buyers and posting too much content would sway them away from your site, and ultimately reduce your following.
 But that’s not true, posting in a personalized way, and really useful blogs would always attract those readers who would either buy your products or are genuinely interested in your products/brand/article.
 What matters are the people clicking on the link and landing on your site!

 As important as it is to publish new posts regularly to be respected as an authoritative figure in your field, it is vital to spread your content online to expand its scope.
 To maximize your blog posts' exposure, promote them on social media sites such as Facebook, Twitter, Instagram, and LinkedIn.

 Hubspot is able to generate 112.2k visitors to its blog from social media.
 Which is less as compared to its total visitors but not to mention that the number of visitors is still significant enough to make your website’s traffic and sales.
-Even if you get only a thousand visitors from social media, you will know they are really the dedicated people who truly wish to know more about your brand and maybe even purchasing your products later on, after all, buying comes after the trust is built up.
+Even if you get only a thousand visitors from social media, you will know they are really dedicated people who truly wish to know more about your brand and maybe even purchase your products later on, after all, buying comes after the trust is built up.

 And not to forget, something is better than nothing.